EEGKit/openvibe-sdk/DEPENDENCIES.md

 Certivibe
 ---------

-Install dependendencies available on [Dropbox](https://www.dropbox.com/home/Mensia%20CertiViBE/09%20-%20Dependencies/certivibe) in `%root%\dependencies\`.
+Use windows-install-dependencies.ps1 available in the scripts directory.

 Unit test
 ---------

-Install dependendencies available at [Dropbox](https://www.dropbox.com/home/Mensia%20CertiViBE/09%20-%20Dependencies/certivibe-test) in `%root%\dependencies\`.

-Install and unzip unit test data available on [Dropbox](https://www.dropbox.com/sh/ctb4g92hxxo9tyf/AAAQgM0KL5Vp8hYOLemUMayqa?dl=0) in `%root%\dependencies\test-data`.
+Use windows-install-dependencies.ps1 available in the scripts directory